zhiyuan8/crypto-self-study/Blockchain/0-basics.md

 # Layer 3 : App layer : DApps
 DApps run on blockchain computer.
+Dapps are interfaces that interact with the blockchain through the use of smart contracts.
+From the front, Dapps look and behave like regular web and mobile applications, except that they interact with a blockchain and in different ways.

 # Layer 4 : UI layer : user facing servers
 ![DeFi ecosystem](/img/DeFi-ecosystem.png)